-When trying to plan for a divorce in Texas you may have your eye on the costs and expenses associated with it.
+When trying to plan for a divorce in Texas, you may have your eye on the costs and expenses associated with it.
 This is completely understandable.
-We all know that it costs money to get divorced whether it be in hiring an attorney, filing your case, spending time in the case away from your work, or trying to settle your case before a trial.
+We all know that it costs money to get divorced, whether it be in hiring an attorney, filing your case, spending time in the case away from your work, or trying to settle your case before a trial.
 Finally, the costs of a trial can 'cause the overall expenses associated with the case to skyrocket dramatically.

 Hidden cost #1: hiring the wrong divorce attorney

 As with any purchase or investment, the key to understanding what decisions to make and watch decisions to avoid is to find the right product for you.
-In this case, the product that you are seeking is an attorney in the services legal representation.
-The ability to select the right attorney for you in your case is probably the most important decision you will make in your entire case and is certainly one that will influence many of the costs associated with having a lawyer.
+In this case, the product that you are seeking is an attorney in the services' legal representation.
+The ability to select the right attorney for you in your case is probably the most important decision you will make in your entire case and will certainly influence many of the costs associated with having a lawyer.
 The devil is in the details when it comes to hiring an attorney, however.
 You will need to work to ensure that your lawyer is not the only experience in representing family law clients but in representing people in your particular situation.

 Fortunately for you, attorneys with the Law Office of Bryan Fagan offer free-of-charge consultations six days a week in person, over the phone, and via video.
-These consultations are the best way for you to learn about the details of family law cases and specifically about divorce.
+These consultations are the best way to learn about family law cases and specifically about divorce.
 There is nothing wrong with bouncing ideas or asking questions of people in your life who have been through divorce before.
 However, I would advise against relying on the perspective of these folks when it comes to planning and goal setting.
 For that, you are much better off working with an experienced attorney to at least learn about the process.

 Hidden cost #2: trying to represent yourself and not succeeding

 The unfortunate truth is that many of the clients that our law office has been fortunate enough to represent over the past few years have been folks who initially tried to represent themselves in a divorce.
-While nothing is preventing you from representing yourself in a divorce I can tell you that there is certainly a risk to doing so.
+While nothing prevents you from representing yourself in a divorce, I can tell you that there is certainly a risk to doing so.
 One of the major risks of representing yourself is that not only could you be taken advantage of by your spouse and their attorney which you may end up lengthening a divorce that could have otherwise been settled or resolved sooner rather than later.

 Hidden cost #3: negotiating based on principle rather than on circumstances

 When it comes to your divorce case, it is much more likely that you will be settling your case based on negotiations rather than on evidence presented to a judge.
-Whether it be in mediation or in informal settlement negotiations with your spouse the greatest likelihood is that your divorce case was to end with a settlement of some sort rather than in litigation.
+Whether in mediation or informal settlement negotiations with your spouse, the greatest likelihood is that your divorce case was to end with a settlement of some sort rather than in litigation.
 This is a positive given how expensive trials can become.
 What that said, there is a big difference between negotiating your case based on the facts and circumstances as they are than on what you considered to be right or just.

 You may believe that this bad act on the part of your spouse will trump every other action or circumstance involved in your case.
 While I am not here to tell you that their actions were good or positive by any means, what I do need to share with you is that how you view certain circumstances in your case may not be the same way that a court views them.
-As such you should be careful about negotiating your divorce based on what I like to call the Superman factors.
+As such, you should be careful about negotiating your divorce based on what I like to call the Superman factors.
 What I mean by this is that Superman fought for truth, justice, and the American way.
 These novel concepts are important but remember that they are based on a cartoon.
-Your life is not a cartoon and you cannot necessarily afford to negotiate in the same way.
-Rather, I recommend that people negotiate strongly based on the specific circumstances of your life and just as importantly how a judge would be likely to rule on those same circumstances.
+Your life is not a cartoon, and you cannot necessarily afford to negotiate in the same way.
+Rather, I recommend that people negotiate strongly based on the specific circumstances of their life and, just as importantly, how a judge would be likely to rule on those same circumstances.

 For example, it is entirely plausible that your family court judge will not view your spouse's infidelity as being as important to your divorce as you might.
-Even though the divorce may hurt your heart a great deal it may cause you to be enraged just at the thought of the act that doesn't mean that a family court judge would necessarily rule in your favor based on a Community property division or child custody decision.
-It is important to keep the circumstances of your case in mind when you want to go shooting rather than basing how you negotiate off on your opinions about what justice demands.
+Even though the divorce may hurt your heart a great deal, it may cause you to be enraged just at the thought of the act; that doesn't mean that a family court judge would necessarily rule in your favor based on a Community property division or child custody decision.
+It is important to keep the circumstances of your case in mind when you want to go shooting rather than basing how you negotiate on your opinions about what justice demands.

 Hidden cost #4: going to trial